MicrosoftDocs/mixed-reality/mixed-reality-docs/mixedrealityspatialdatapackager.md

 -LockMap <Int32>
     0 to unlock map
     1 to lock map
-    This functionality requires an updated driver from Insider Preview Builds with the Map Locking feature

 -BinPath <String>
     Path to MixedRealitySpatialDataPackager.exe, default value is current directory